 And, let’s not forget that a disaster doesn’t just mean a major catastrophe or a huge nationwide event like 7/7.
 What constitutes a disaster varies greatly from one location or one business to another.
 A closure on the motorway leading to your restaurant can be a disaster if tonight’s entrée ingredients are on a truck that’s stuck in gridlocked traffic.
 Or, worse yet, what if a crazed gunman takes hostages on the corner of your street resulting in an hours-long standoff with police?
 How will your employees and customers get to and from your business?

 Having a disaster plan that goes beyond essential supplies and covers a wide range of scenarios is critical.
-Here are six key ingredients for thorough disaster planning that many business overlook:1) A solid communications plan: Communicating to employees about what’s happening and what you expect from them is critical in a disaster of any proportion.
+Here are six key ingredients for thorough disaster planning that many business overlook: 1) A solid communications plan: Communicating to employees about what’s happening and what you expect from them is critical in a disaster of any proportion.
 The plan should identify several functional leads—individuals who make decisions and deploy the plan—along with specific communication channels and protocols.
-A good plan outlines exactly when and how employees will be notified.
+A good communications plan template should outline exactly when and how employees will be notified.
 For example, for a weather-related closing, you could align with a local school district so that employees will know not to report to work if school closings are broadcast on the local media.
 Some companies provide an 800-number that employees can call to get information and instructions.
 Others, like BMW Worldwide, have a dedicated employee-only Twitter account that disseminates information in a disaster.
 Whatever means you choose, the platform itself must be resilient to outage or have a backup plan.
 Cloud-based server and communications systems can provide a safety net that aren’t vulnerable to localized events, nor tied explicitly to landline or mobile access to ensure availability in almost any situation.

 2) A strategy to protect your assets.
 So many vital business tools are dependent upon reliable utility service.
 For example, the security of your building, employees and data would all be compromised in the event of a simple power outage.
 Or, let’s say a water pipe breaks in the floor above the IT room.
 Your entire on-premises server and/or telephone system could be damaged and out of commission.
 To protect your assets, devise a plan that is not dependent upon on-premises solutions.
 Cloud services can help here by providing a reliable, survivable off-site solution to data access and security and communications continuity.